Sweeping Industry News Bulletin

-A ballot issue, 'Proposition B,' would negate San Francisco's separate Department of Sanitation and Streets that was passed into law two years ago.
+A November 8th ballot issue, 'Proposition B,' ended up negating San Francisco's separate Department of Sanitation and Streets that was passed into law two years ago.
 This was a new city department responsible only for cleaning streets and sidewalks.
-Labor unions representing sanitation workers are pushing back on the proposed change back.
+Labor unions representing sanitation workers were the primary entities pushing against the proposed change back.

 by Ranger Kidwell-Ross